 Fine artwork requires you to use specialized equipment.
 Their bulk or fragile nature necessitates specialized tools to ensure that your artwork will arrive safely.
 That is where a professional shipper comes in handy because damage can occur either at the point of moving or packing to the moving equipment.

 If you are shipping artwork ups to a new location, you should consider storage.
-For instance, if you are moving to a new home and you will need some time before moving in your items, arrange for a climate–controlled art storage before finally moving your artwork into your new home.
+For instance, if you are moving to a new home and you will need some time before moving in your items, arrange for climate–controlled art storage before finally moving your artwork into your new home.

 Failing to Use Special Shipping Labels

-If you value your artwork and would like to continue gorging your eyes on its, it is mandatory to use special shipping labels.
+If you value your artwork and would like to continue gorging your eyes on it, it is mandatory to use special shipping labels.
 You should use appropriate labels to show the nature of items inside the package.
 For instance, if the fine art is delicate, indicate that with a “Fragile” or “Handle with care” label.
 Even though labels are not an absolute guarantee your items will arrive safely, they are necessary for alerting shippers to take caution.

 Another mistake many art owners make is poor planning.
 They fail to plan for their valuable pieces by failing to appraise and insure them.
 Moreover, they fail to consider the complexities that accompany international shipping and plan for them appropriately.